Effective August 14, 2023, Supersede Date: JULY 1, 2023

 - Health Care Clearinghouse: A public or private entity that transforms health care information received from another entity into a standard (i.e. standard electronic format or data content), or vice versa.

 Under HIPAA, “standard transactions” include;

-Because Engage Health, Inc. does not provide any of the services noted above noted under the section that addresses “covered entities” and does not conduct one or more of the standard HIPAA transactions, counsel has determined that Engage Health, Inc. is a non-covered entity and therefore is not subject to HIPAA regulations.
+Because Engage does not provide any of the services noted above noted under the section that addresses “covered entities” and does not conduct one or more of the standard HIPAA transactions, counsel has determined that Engage is a non-covered entity and therefore is not subject to HIPAA regulations.

-However, because certain clientele of Engage Health, Inc. may consider themselves covered entities, Engage Health, Inc. uses reasonable efforts to protect patient data and privacy in the spirit of standard HIPAA regulations as follows;
+However, because certain clientele of Engage may consider themselves covered entities, Engage uses reasonable efforts, including technical, administrative and procedural measures, to protect personal data and privacy in the spirit of HIPAA.

-At no time does Engage Health, Inc. promote itself as a covered entity under HIPAA.
+At no time does Engage promote itself as a covered entity under HIPAA.

-While Engage Health makes every reasonable effort to protect the information it collects please be aware there is always some risk involved when submitting data over the internet.
-We cannot guarantee that our RSVP sites, survey site, website and servers are 100% safe from illegal tampering or “hacking.”
-Any data transmitted over the internet may be at risk, however, once it is received at Engage Health and entered into our database, any data you have submitted has the same protection that Engage extends to its own confidential information.
+Engage is storing and processing personal data on encrypted servers in its possession (i.e. servers owned and operated solely by Engage) in the United States of America (the “US”) and therefore transfers personal data within the US.
+While we make every reasonable effort to protect information collected, please be aware there is always some risk involved when submitting data.
+We cannot guarantee that our research site, website, and servers are 100% safe from illegal tampering or “hacking”.
+Any data transmitted over the Internet may be at risk, however, once it is received at Engage and entered into our databases, any data you have submitted has the same protection Engage extends to its own confidential information.

 GDPR (Regulation EU2016/679), or the General Data Protection Regulation, establishes EU standards to protect the personal data of natural persons, while ensuring free movement of information between Member States.